itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

         2,881,243 enslaved people arrived in Antigua across all available voyage year records.

-## Narrative at the intersection qualitative and quantitative
+## Narrative at the intersection of qualitative and quantitative data

 We have been looking at numbers – or "abstractions," as McKittrick and Bouie might have us call them – for a while now.
 Let's take a moment to consider what they are abstracted from.